0nza1101/flexom-v3-client/README.md

     <br/>
   </h1>
   <sup>
-    A Node.js library written in TypeScript to play with the Flexom v3 API</em>
+    A Node.js library written in TypeScript to interact with the Flexom v3 API</em>
     <br />
     <br />
   </sup>